aya-prover/aya-prover-docs/aya/guide/anqur-story.aya.md

 is definitionally equal to the identity function.

 So, you have looked up the internet, and you have found inductive types!
-We now redefine natural numbers as an inductive type.
+We now redefine natural numbers as an inductive type `Nat`{}.
 As a side effect, we will also assume a Coq (or (vanilla) Agda, or Lean, or Idris) style intensional equality type.

 ```aya